NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 *	If the delegation tree has gone too deep (more than 4 layers), it's time to introduce new Entities to flatten our structures.

-In order to achieve such delegation, we would have a heavy use of Abstraction: interface and inheritance.
-Unity by nature delegate all jobs from GameObject Entities to their MonoBehaviour Components.
-Because all scripts attached to GameObject must inherit from MonoBehaviour so that implementations of functionalities like Update and OnCollisionEnter are always exposed to GameObject Entities (and Unity Engine).
-This also potentially implies that every MonoBehaviour is a Component with all Unity Engine functionalities, and they are not suitable for Dynamic Tasks.

-But we do not have to go that deep in order to mimic Unity's MonoBehaviour for C# Entities.
-Since C# allows a class to implement multiple interfaces, we could simply map one interface to one or more functionalities, and delegate these functionalities/interfaces to Components that contain Tasks implementing those functionalities/interfaces.
-In addition, we could delegate a single functionality to multiple Components if necessary, but this need to be desinged carefully as it may lead to unexpected results.

 By the way, a C# Entity is also known as parasitic Entity because it must live inside a MonoBehaviour Component of another GameObject Entity.
 As I've said in previous section, in order to interact with the game world we must connnect C# Entities with Unity Engine so that C# Entities will get processed, and the most common connectors are MonoBehaviours.
-It is worth it to mention that once a GameObject Entity decides to deal with such parasitic Entities, the GameObject Entity must expose new functionalities(Interfaces) to adapt the parasitic Entities.
+It is worth it to mention that once a GameObject Entity decides to deal with such parasitic Entities, the GameObject Entity must expose new services(Interfaces) to adapt the parasitic Entities.
-I.e. the GameObject Entity creates new Components (encapsulated by Interfaces/Unity Engine) to handle those functionalities of those parasitic Entities.
+I.e. the GameObject Entity creates new Components (encapsulated by Interfaces/Unity Engine) to handle those services of those parasitic Entities.

 Double Dynamic happens when a Dynamic Task is further split into other Dynamic Tasks, which causes the former Dynamic Task losing its purposes.
-This problem is often caused by poor design that makes properties/behaviours/functionalities unclear at first place.
+This problem is often caused by poor design that makes properties/behaviours/services unclear at first place.
 There are two solutions for it:
-1. Delegate some functionalities to the former Dynamic Task and make it a Component.
+1. Delegate some services to the former Dynamic Task and make it a Component.
 2. Flatten the tree structure by delete the former dynamic Task, and move its work to the latter Dynamic Tasks.

-<a id="template_pattern"></a>
-## Template and Processing Pattern
+## Data Driven Programming

-TECT is following the Data Driven Programming, and the basic idea behind it is to select processing patterns dynamically based on inputs(data).
+TECT is following the Data Driven Programming, and the basic idea behind it is to select processing patterns dynamically based on inputs.
-So far all the concepts (Dynamic Task and Delegation) we have introduced are exactly serving for the same purpose.
+So far all the concepts (Template, Dynamic Task and Delegation) we have introduced are exactly serving for the same purpose.

-In TECT game players are not the only parties that enter inputs, Entities(or its Components) receive data from two sides:
+In TECT game players are not the only parties that enter inputs, Entities also receive predefined data(inputs) from game designers.
-1.	game designers who build the game worlds by entering data in the Templates.
-	Such inputs will define most of processing patterns in the game worlds.
-2.	game players who interact with the game worlds by entering the hardware instructions.
-	Such inputs usually change the states of Entities, and sometimes help to define the rest of processing patterns.

-And this is also why TECT suggests to create Templates first: it allows us to define and organize Components/Tasks easily, because most of the time we just need to match implementations with Templates.

-In addition when we find that a Template is holding too much non-generic data, then it's time to extract those non-generic data and make them new Tempaltes and create new Components/Tasks to handle them.
-However one should be carefully when he/she is trying to separate concerns from a Template, as this would make old references broken.
-This is generally evitable since it is actually caused by a poor plan/design.
+These data may include but not limited to:
+*	Enums that represent finite sets of patterns.
+*	Booleans that represent simple "yes/no" patterns.
+*	Integers that represent "quantity" patterns.
+*	Arrays that represent "existance/absence" patterns.

-<a id="interface_segregation"></a>
+<a id="encapsulation"></a>
-## Interface Segregation
+## Encapsulation

+In TECT services are the public parts of an Entity that others can see and interact with.
+They should be either encapsulated by Inteface and/or Inheritance.

+Unity Engine prefers inheritance because all scripts attached to GameObject must inherit from MonoBehaviour.
+By so, services like Update, OnCollisionEnter and so on are always exposed to the public(Unity Engine).
+This also potentially implies that every MonoBehaviour is a Component with all Unity Engine services, and they are not suitable for Dynamic Tasks.

+But we do not have to go that deep in order to mimic Unity's MonoBehaviour for C# Entities.
+Since C# allows a class to implement multiple interfaces, we could simply map services to interfaces, and delegate these services/interfaces to Components that contain Tasks implementing those services/interfaces.
+In addition, we could delegate a single service to multiple Components if necessary, but this need to be desinged carefully as it may lead to unexpected results.

-The whole point of Interfaces is to make clients only dependent on the parts(functioanlities) they are interested in.
+The whole point of encapsulation is to make clients only dependent on the services they are interested in.

-But it's never easy to split functionalities into properly sized Interfaces to follow Single Responsibility Principle(SRP) and Interface Segregation Principle(ISP), especially when Components should be built on Interfaces.
-It would be too late to split functionalities AFTER we know what clients actually want.
-So we have to make good plans to predict clients' interests:
-1. Create all Entities conceptually and list their properties/behaviours/functionalities before we create any Component/Task.
-2. Figure out all potential interactions between all Entities.
-3. Create one Interface for each kind of interaction.
-4. Map one or more closely-related Interfaces to each Component.
-5. For any missed requirements from clients, use Interface inheritance to compose a new one or split into new ones.
+But sometimes we just need all the services without knowing HOW they are implemented.

-For C# Entities, we would create comprehensive Interfaces composed of smaller Interfaces that represent all functionalities an Entity may hold.
+Then it is time to introduce a comprehensive Interface that includes all services an Entity may hold.
-(Although we shouldn't do so for Components).
-The purpose behind the comprehensive Interfaces is to mimic the reflection/Service Locator Pattern that GetComponent<Interface> or similar Unity methods have been utilizing.
+The purpose behind the comprehensive Interface is just to mimic the reflection/Service Locator Pattern that GetComponent<> or similar Unity methods have been utilizing.
+In fact, every C# Entity should be encapsulated by such comprehensive Interfaces.
 For example,
 *	StatusManager is a Component that stores and manages all Statuses on its parent character.
 *	Its jobs include processing Statuses as time passes, sending descriptions of Statuses to UI elements and so on.
-*	It has two options to store Statues: concrete classes Status or an Interface IStatus composed of all its functionalities.
+*	It has two options to store Statues: concrete classes Status or an Interface IStatus composed of all its services.
-*	At this moment, the StatusManager is exactly the client that needs to know ALL functionalities of the Status class.
+*	At this moment, the StatusManager is exactly the client that needs to know ALL services of the Status class.
-	So we are good to choose IStatus.
+	So there is nothing wrong to choose IStatus.
-*	When other clients need partial functionalities of the Status class, the StatusManager upcasts IStatus to something like IDescribable and return to them.
+*	When other clients need partial services of the Status class, the StatusManager upcasts IStatus to something like IDescribable and return to them.

 ## Other techiniques